Position

 • Board Certified Behavior Analyst (BCBA) or BCBA-D certification required.

-• Minimum of 2 years of experience working as a Behavior Analyst in a clinical or educational setting.
+• Minimum of 2 years of experience working as a Behavior Analyst with individuals with developmental disabilities or behavioral challenges.

-• Strong knowledge of applied behavior analysis (ABA) principles and techniques.
+• Strong understanding of applied behavior analysis (ABA) principles and techniques.

 • Excellent communication and interpersonal skills.